TheKidCoder/duo-auth/README.md

 # DUO Auth

-This gem provides the ability to create HMAC login verification requests with the DUO 2-factor server.
+This gem provides the ability to create & verify login requests & responses with the DUO 2-factor server.
 The code is taken from https://github.com/duosecurity/duo_ruby with some minor refactorings and gemification.

 ## Compatibilty